 Register for a Course | Apply for Admission

-Students can take two courses before formal application and matriculation.
+Students can take three courses before formal application and matriculation.
 Acceptance into a course does not guarantee admission.

 In addition to the general admission requirements for graduate students, the following program-specific requirements must be met:

 - Proof of graduation (transcript) from a physical therapist degree program accredited by an agency approved by the U.S. Department of Education (currently CAPTE) with a GPA of 2.75 or better

 - Three written recommendations (professional or academic)

 - Brief essay articulating goals for DPT study